Information for Students

 There are ten important things you need to know:

 - Your safety and the safety of others is your first responsibility.

 - Students must complete all UMaine and greenhouse safety training before undertaking any activities in the facility.
 The safety training program begins with the link to Safety Information on the Roger Clapp Greenhouses and Littlefield Garden homepage.

 - Staff and students must adhere to all Roger Clapp Greenhouses policies and procedures.
 Policies and procedures information can be accessed from the Roger Clapp Greenhouses and Littlefield Garden homepage.

 - The Roger Clapp Greenhouses contain a permanent collection including orchids, begonias, cacti, bromeliads, citrus, and many other interesting plants.
 These plants are available for viewing, but please do not move or disturb them without permission.

 - Maintaining a professional appearance is important to us.
 Please help us keep the place tidy.

-- Become involved with activities at the farms!
+- Become involved with activities at the greenhouses.
 Do not be bashful about asking to volunteer for projects, observe research, or participate in other ways.
 If we know you are interested we can help find opportunities.